-- c.
-PAC will define those areas of a Party's or of Parties' performance which impact the PA Objective.
-PAC will set the tolerance threshold and determine those levels at which Performance Assurance Techniques will apply.
-PAC will require UNC Parties to improve in those areas and will have powers to impose sanctions where performance is below the required level, provided the thresholds, areas and sanctions/techniques are consistent with what is defined from time to time in the PAFD - d.
+Performance Assurance Techniques will apply.
+PAC will require UNC Parties to improve in those areas and will have powers to impose sanctions where performance is below the required level, provided the thresholds, areas and sanctions/techniques are consistent with what is defined from time to time in the PAFD

+- d.
 Require parties to respond to and meet PAC requests reasonably made in the context of performance matters and in pursuit of the Performance Assurance Objective.
 This requires a carve-out under GT Section B4.4.2 - e.
 Deploy Performance Assurance Techniques (PATs) described in the PAFD as they deem appropriate, including applying derogations where reasonable and appropriate (for example where performance is impacted by pandemic, events of force majeure or industry developments). - f.
-Parties acknowledge that such techniques could include publishing on the Joint Office website the company names and performance (only) of Parties to allow peer comparison.
+Parties acknowledge that - such techniques could include publishing on the Joint Office website the company names and performance (only) of Parties to allow peer comparison.
 Such information will be limited to the performance measures outlined in PAFD from time to time.
-In so doing, PAC will not divulge any information on the Parties' specific commercial or operational arrangements, the reasons for the level of performance or any details of the improvement plans. - g.
-The Proposer of a modification will be required to seek a ROM from Xoserve for workgroup consideration of the impact of their modification proposal where such proposal - i. adds or changes UNC performance standards or - ii. impacts a Party's performance against such standards to specify an appropriate monitoring report. - h.
-Definition of the Performance Assurance Framework Document and its purpose and governance (including PAC authority to change and the voting arrangements for such amendments to PAFD) - i.
-Remove the UNC requirements for UNC approval of changes to PARR (remove PARR from UNC Related Documents and UNCC governance, delete TPD V12.1 (h) and TPD V16.5.2 of the UNC).
+In so doing, PAC will not divulge any information on the Parties' specific commercial or operational arrangements, the reasons for the level of performance or any details of the improvement plans. - f.ji.
+PAC and/or PAFA and/or CDSP will engage with the PAP in a manner reasonably intended to support and encourage improved performance, This could require the PAP to describe, under confidentiality terms, its operational processes and commercial arrangements, with the sole objective of identifying where changes might be proposed that could improve achievement of the PAO. - g.
+The Proposer of a modification will be required to seek a ROM from Xoserve for workgroup consideration of the impact of their modification proposal where such proposal i. adds or changes UNC performance standards or ii.impacts a Party's performance against such standards to specify an appropriate monitoring report.

+- Definition of the Performance Assurance Framework Document and its purpose and governance (including PAC authority to make changes to the document and the voting arrangements for such amendments to PAFD) - Remove the UNC requirements for UNC approval of changes to PARR (remove PARR from UNC Related Documents and UNCC governance, delete TPD V12.1 (h) and TPD V16.5.2 of the UNC).
 PARR becomes an Annex to PAFD subject to PAC Governance.
-The principle here is to remove unnecessary barriers to data access which reduce the effectiveness of performance assurance.
+The principle here is to remove unnecessary barriers to data access which reduce the effectiveness of performance assurance. - j.

-j.
 Request reports or data that it deems required to understand performance issues, causes and materiality of impact on the Performance Assurance Objective.